ALLAY-XD-20/ALLAY_XD_20-COMBOS-SCRAPER/README.md

-# 🛠 BotBix Cloud Combo Scraper
+# 🛠 Botnix Cloud Combo Scraper

 A powerful multi-site combo scraper written in Python.
 Automatically extracts and saves combo lists from popular cracking and leak forums.